-Although the upwind schemes typically perform better for e.g. discontinuities, a centred scheme will be used in this paper, which has the advantage of being robust and easy to derive.
-The multi-stage (MUSTA) centred scheme was first proposed by Toro (2003), and is based on solving the Riemann problem at each interface by introducing a local grid and local time stepping.
-This method can be divided into the following three steps, which are also illustrated in Figure 1.
+The multi-stage (MUSTA) approach was first proposed by Toro [8], and is based on solving the Riemann problem at each interface by introducing a local grid and local time stepping.
+This method can be divided into three steps, which are also illustrated in Figure 1.